Mickey Newbury: 1980s

 In 1980, Newbury was inducted into the Songwriters Hall of Fame, the youngest person to receive the honor at the time.
 Newbury signed with PolyGram-Mercury and recorded After All These Years in 1981.
-After that, the singer dropped out of sight, not recording again until 1988.
-He was not completely inactive during this period, appearing on the Bobby Bare and Friends television show in 1983 and participating on the Canadian program In Session with friend Larry Gatlin the same year.
-He also toured Australia in 1984 and sang "Sweet Memories" during a "guitar pull" as part of the television special The Door Is Always Open hosted by Waylon Jennings.
+After that, he dropped out of sight, not recording again until 1988.
+He was not completely inactive during this period, appearing on the Bobby Bare and Friends TV show in 1983 and participating on the Canadian program In Session with friend Larry Gatlin the same year.
+He toured Australia in 1984 and sang "Sweet Memories" during a "guitar pull" as part of the TV special The Door Is Always Open hosted by Waylon Jennings.
 However, Newbury was disenchanted with the music business, especially after Wesley Rose, who controlled the publishing rights to 300 Newbury compositions, sold the Acuff-Rose publishing company to Opryland USA for $22 million in 1985.
-Adding to his woes, the IRS came after Newbury as well.
+Adding to his woes, the IRS came after Newbury.
 "All that came together at one time...
 So I wasted what should have been the best years of my life just fightin' off the wolves," he later remarked.
 "Plus I was old...
 Nobody wanted me anymore."

 In 1988, Airborne Records planned a release in which Newbury demos were treated with synthesizers and other then-contemporary production effects.
 These demos stemmed from sessions with producer Larry Butler in Nashville in March 1983 and featured new-age synthesizer sounds, which Newbury came to loathe.
 "I was so drunk then," he later explained.
 "I hate those cuts and never want to hear 'em again."
 Newbury also claimed to have thrown a cassette of the recordings on the ground and stomped on it.
-Newbury was aghast when he heard that Airborne was planning to release the recordings, and had even printed up the album art, but after learning that no CDs or cassettes had yet been made, Newbury instead re-recorded the songs Airborne planned to use, and the album was released with these new recordings, effectively Newbury's first recordings in years.
+Newbury was aghast when he heard Airborne was planning to release the recordings and had even printed up the album art, but after learning that no CDs or cassettes had yet been made, Newbury instead re-recorded the songs Airborne planned to use, and the album was released with these new recordings, effectively Newbury's first recordings in years.
 Newbury recorded the album solo with accompaniment from violinist Marie Rhines.

 Later life

 In 1994, Newbury resurfaced with the live album Nights When I Am Sane.
-A year later he was diagnosed with pulmonary fibrosis, which would impact his ability to record and perform for the remainder of his life.
+A year later he was diagnosed with pulmonary fibrosis, which would impact his ability to record and perform for the rest of his life.
 In 1996, he released Lulled by the Moonlight, his first collection of new compositions since 1981.

 Several live recordings followed, including Live in England (1998) and It Might as Well Be the Moon (1999).
 The final album released in Newbury's lifetime was the autobiographical A Long Road Home in 2002.
-Like most of Newbury's albums, it did not chart but was critically acclaimed, with No Depression's Peter Blackstock calling it "a masterpiece."
-Newbury died in Springfield, Oregon, following a battle with emphysema on September 29, 2002, aged 62.
+Like most of his albums, it did not chart but was critically acclaimed, with No Depression's Peter Blackstock calling it "a masterpiece."

+Newbury died at age 62 on September 29, 2002 in Springfield, Oregon, following a battle with emphysema.